If you are applying, you must complete sections 1, 2, and 3 of the Access to Leeds application form. Read guidance on completing sections 1, 2 and 3.

 In this section please provide some information about yourself.
 As we receive a copy of your UCAS application and personal statement you do not need to repeat the information provided on your UCAS form.

-In the first section you must write about why you feel you meet the Access to Leeds criteria, providing as much detail as possible.
-In the second section, you may wish to write about why you want to study the course you have chosen and why you want to come to the University of Leeds.
+In this section you must write about why you feel you meet the Access to Leeds criteria, providing as much detail as possible.

 Please also include any further information about yourself which you consider to be relevant and why you feel you would benefit from the Access to Leeds scheme.